 UC-MSC+ Stem Cells for Autoimmune Arthritis

-Additional types of joint inflammations that are treatable in a short trip to Thailand consist of:
+Additional types of joint inflammations that are treatable in a short trip to Thailand include:

 - Stem Cell Treatment for Lupus